Dense matter in a holographic hard-wall model of QCD: Numerical calculations and results

 \section{Numerical calculations and results}

 We first discuss how the parameters in the holographic model are fixed.
 The quartic potential term of the complex scalar $\Phi$ is turned off by setting $g=0$ for simplicity.
 We fix $m$ to be the up and down quark masses $m=3 \mathrm{\,MeV}$.
 In addition, the number of colors is $N_c=3$.
 The IR boundary action contains four parameters $k_1,k_2,m_b$ and $\lambda$.
 We set {$k_1=0$} for simplicity.
+Note that we examined the effects of varying $k_1$ in several cases of interest and found that they are not significant.
 In order to fix $m_b$ and $\lambda$, we propose that the QCD vacuum for $\mu_B=0$ is described by the NNN-type solution.
 This is equivalent to imposing

-which guarantees that the NNN-type solution is energetically favored than the NND-type solution.
+which guarantees that the NNN-type solution is energetically favored over the NND-type solution.
 As an experimental input, we set the chiral condensate $\xi_0=(251\ \mathrm{MeV})^3$, which is obtained from a lattice calculation \cite{JLQCD:2007ppn}.
 Using this and (\ref{mb2nnn}) fixes the boundary mass $m_b$.
 It is seen that, for the parameters chosen above, a natural solution to the inequality (\ref{ineq:lam}) is given by $\lambda=0$.
 The IR boundary is located at $z=\zir$, on which the IR boundary action is defined.
-We set $\zir=L$ as in \cite{Bartolini:2022rkl}.
+We set $\zir=L$, as in \cite{Bartolini:2022rkl}.

 As the chemical potential increases, the NNN-type solution is expected to persist as the energetically most favored phase up to a critical value of $\mu_B$.
-We call this phase the {non-baryonic phase}.
-At the critical point, the phase transition to a baryonic matter phase with a non-vanishing baryon number density occurs.
+We call this phase the {nonbaryonic phase}.
+At the critical point, the phase transition to a baryonic matter phase with a nonvanishing baryon number density occurs.
 We now examine the DDN-type and DDD-type solutions to see if these capture the expected nature of the baryonic matter phase.